CrossTheRoadElec/Phoenix5-Documentation/README.md

 ###### Remote Sensors
 Talon SRX and Victor SPX support using sensors connected to the CAN bus or to another motor controller.
-See the Software Reference Manual for more details (Manual Version 2.3 coming soon).
+See the Software Reference Manual for more details (Version 2.3).

 ###### How do I know the sensor works?
 There are multiple methods of ensuring the connected sensor is active and returning meaningful data.
 The best method is to plot the signal and watch the plot, looking for continuous data that is responsive.
 Another, but less reliable method is to print your values to a console and check for values, which makes it harder to see if there is noise in the values.